awsdocs/aws-parallelcluster-user-guide/doc_source/examples.md

 max_queue_size = 5                  # optional, defaults to 10
 ```

-**Warning**
+**Note**
-Starting on December 31, 2021, AWS will no longer include SGE and Torque support for all released versions of AWS ParallelCluster\.
-Previous versions of AWS ParallelCluster that support SGE and Torque will still be available for download and use\.
-However, these versions will not be eligible for future updates or troubleshooting support from the AWS service and AWS Support teams\.
-Moreover, future releases of AWS ParallelCluster made before and after December 31, 2021 will not include support for either SGE or Torque\.
+Starting with version 2\.11\.5, AWS ParallelCluster doesn't support the use of SGE or Torque schedulers\.
+If you use these versions, you can continue using them, or troubleshooting support from the AWS service and AWS Support teams\.

 ## AWS Batch \(`awsbatch`\)<a name="example.awsbatch"></a>